• Skip to primary navigation

 1. Peel the green leaves off the outside.
 You may really have to pull on them, they can be quite stubborn!

 2. Cut around the core.
 Carefully!
 So carefully!
 It’s best to flip the cauliflower upside down and go in toward the core at a 45-degree angle.
-Hold the knife steady (it's important to use a sharp knife!), rotate the head of cauliflower around the cutting board, and cut up and down.
+Hold the knife steady, rotate the head of cauliflower around the cutting board, and cut up and down.
 This will save a lot of the edible cauliflower but get rid of the tough and inedible core.
 Simply discard the core.

 3. Break apart the florets.
 With the core gone, simply break apart the florets with your hands (you may have to cut the larger chunks with a knife) and you’re ready to roast!